 Simulation tab – This tab contains the following parameter:

 Existing State Program – Existing state leave program parameters to use.
-If a state is selected, parameters under Program tab will be overridden by a set of pre-determined parameters that best represent the leave program of the selected state.
+If a state is selected, parameters under Program tab will be overridden by a set of pre-determined parameters that best represent the leave program of the selected state, and parameters under Population tab will be overridden by a set of empirical estimates, including take up rates for each leave type estimated from historical state program data.

 Exhibit 4: Model Parameters under Simulation Tab